Limits in Azure Database for PostgreSQL - Flexible Server

 Postgres engine, extensions, and PgBouncer

-Stop/start operation
+Stop/start operations

 Scheduled maintenance

-• The first snapshot is a full backup and consecutive snapshots are differential backups.
-The differential backups only back up the changed data since the last snapshot backup.
 For example, if the size of your database is 40 GB and your provisioned storage is 64 GB, the first snapshot backup will be 40 GB.
-Now, if you change 4 GB of data, then the next differential snapshot backup size will only be 4 GB.
-The transaction logs (write ahead logs - WAL) are separate from the full/differential backups, and are archived continuously.
+Now, if you change 4 GB of data, the next differential snapshot backup size will be only 4 GB.
+The transaction logs (write-ahead logs) are separate from the full and differential backups, and they're archived continuously.